RedisLabs/redislabs-docs/content/connect/install.md

 Redis Connect helps connect traditional relational database systems (RDBMS) to Redis Enterprise.
 It does this by ingesting (_importing_) row-based data into a target Redis database.

-The Redis Connect command-line interface (CLI) helps you set up a new Redis Connect instance and to configure the connections between your source data and Redis Enterprise.
+The Redis Connect command-line interface (CLI) helps you set up a new Redis Connect instance and configure the connections between your source data and Redis Enterprise.

 The Redis Connect CLI requires network access to the Redis Enterprise cluster API; it uses port 9443 by default.